nuta/operating-system-in-1000-lines/website/en/04-boot.md

 ### The kernel entry point

-Since we specified `boot` as the entry point in the kernel linker script, the execution starts from the function.
-It sets the stack pointer (`sp`) to the end address of the stack area prepared in the linker script and jumps to the `kernel_main` function.
-Note that the stack grows towards zero (it is decremented as it is used), so make sure to set the end address of the area.
+The execution of the kernel starts from the `boot` function, which is specified as the entry point in the linker script.
+In this function, the stack pointer (`sp`) is set to the end address of the stack area defined in the linker script.
+Then, it jumps to the `kernel_main` function.
+It's important to note that the stack grows towards zero, meaning it is decremented as it is used.
+Therefore, the end address (not the start address) of the stack area must be set.

-> [!TIP]
->
-> **Why the stack pointer points to the end of the stack area?**
->
-> This is because the stack grows towards zero.
-It is a pretty common convention among most of CPUs and compilers.

 ### `boot` function attributes

-`__attribute__((naked))` instructs the compiler not to generate unnecessary code before and after the function body ([Wikipedia](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue)), such as return instruction.
-This ensures that the content of the function is output "as is" when written in inline assembly.
+The `boot` function has two special attributes.
+The `__attribute__((naked))` attribute instructs the compiler not to generate unnecessary code before and after the function body, such as a return instruction.
+This ensures that the inline assembly code is the exact function body.

-The `boot` function also has a special attribute `__attribute__((section(".text.boot")))`.
-This is used to control the placement of the function in the linker script.
-Since OpenSBI does not know the entrypoint and it simply jumps to `0x80200000`, the entry point of the kernel (`boot` function) needs to be placed at `0x80200000`.
+The `boot` function also has the `__attribute__((section(".text.boot")))` attribute, which controls the placement of the function in the linker script.
+Since OpenSBI simply jumps to `0x80200000` without knowing the entry point, the `boot` function needs to be placed at `0x80200000`.

 ### `extern char` to get linker script symbols

-At the beginning of the file, each symbol defined in the linker script is declared with `extern char`.
-Here, we are only interested in the addresses of the symbols, so we use the `char` type.
+At the beginning of the file, each symbol defined in the linker script is declared using `extern char`.
+Here, we are only interested in obtaining the addresses of the symbols, so using `char` type is not that important.

-There is no problem with declaring `extern char __bss;`, but writing `__bss` would mean "the value at the 0th byte of the `.bss` section" rather than "the start address of the `.bss` section".
-Therefore, it is recommended to add `[]` to ensure that `__bss` returns an address, thus preventing careless mistakes.
+We can also declare it as `extern char __bss;`, but `__bss` alone meands *"the value at the 0th byte of the `.bss` section"* instead of *"the start address of the `.bss` section"*.
+Therefore, it is recommended to add `[]` to ensure that `__bss` returns an address and prevent any careless mistakes.

 ### `.bss` section initialization

 In the `kernel_main` function, the `.bss` section is first initialized to zero using the `memset` function.
-Although some bootloaders may recognize and zero-clear the `.bss` section, it is recommended to initialize it manually since this cannot be guaranteed.
-Finally, the function enters an infinite loop and terminates.
+Although some bootloaders may recognize and zero-clear the `.bss` section, but we initialize it manually just in case.
+Finally, the function enters an infinite loop and the kernel terminates.

 ## Let's run!

-Add kernel build command and a new QEMU option (`-kernel kernel.elf`) to `run.sh`:
+Add a kernel build command and a new QEMU option (`-kernel kernel.elf`) to `run.sh`:

 ```bash:run.sh {6-13,17}
 #!/bin/bash